GovernmentConspiracy/Zoom-IP-Theft/README.md

 3. Perform one of the following two options:
 	* Drag and drop the extension folder into the page OR
 	* Click 'Load unpacked' and select the extension folder
-4. OPTIONAL.
-Enable the extension on incognito in `Details > Allow in Private/Incognito`.
+4. OPTIONAL: Enable the extension on incognito in `Details > Allow in Private/Incognito`.

 ### For Firefox
+**NOTE: There is no current permanent installation of this extension on Firefox.**
 1. Open `about:debugging` in the address bar.
 2. Select `This Firefox > Temporary Extensions`
 3. Click on `Load Temporary Add-on`
 4. Navigate to the extension package, and open the `manifest.json` file.
-5. Note: There is no current permanent installation of this extension on Firefox.

 ## Instructions:
 1. Open a Zoom recording link with the proper login credentials.